MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/w8x-to-uwp-porting-to-a-uwp-project.md

 ---
-description: Learn how to port a Windows Runtime 8.x project to a Universal Windows Platform (UWP) project on Windows 10.
+description: Learn how to port a Windows Runtime 8.x project to a Universal Windows Platform (UWP) project on Windows 10 or Windows 11.
 title: Porting a Windows Runtime 8.x project to a UWP project' ms.assetid: 2dee149f-d81e-45e0-99a4-209a178d415a ms.date: 02/08/2017